-History: The Zeppelin Bend has been described as used to secure Airships.
-Vice Admiral Charles Rosendahl, Commanding Officer of the American Zeppelin (Los Angeles/ZR3), was supposed to have insisted that the knot be used to moor his airship.
-Doubt has now been cast on both the use and the authorship.
+Zeppelin Stories: Although highly improbable, the Zeppelin Bend has been described as being used to secure Airships.
+Indeed, vice Admiral Charles Rosendahl, Commanding Officer of the American Zeppelin (Los Angeles/ZR3), was even supposed to have insisted that the knot be used to moor his airship.
+These stories now seem highly unlikely:

 Similar Knots: The Zeppelin Bend is remarkably similar to several other bends including the Ashley, Hunter's, and the Alpine Butterfly Bend.
 Essentially all these knots employ interlocking overhand knots with the ends threaded through or across the middle.
 David M. Delaney tested these bends and the Carrick Bend for their tendency to jam.
 He heavily loaded the knots tied in 1/16 inch braided nylon.
 The Ashley and the Hunter's consistently jammed tight and would have had to be cut to release them.
 The Alpine Butterfly Bend, the Zeppelin, and the Carrick could all be untied easily using fingers and fingernails.
 Amongst the family of bends based on linked overhand knots, it would seem prudent to avoid the Ashley and the Hunter's.